swcarpentry-ja/carpentries-coc/topic_folders/communications/resources/comms-strategy.md

 - Employ schema to improve direct traffic to Carpentries blog posts, lessons, workshops, and events.
 - Narrative blog posts from people guided by questions
-- Additionally, we will use Discuss,Slack, Twitter and GitHub conversations as the basis for setting up a community-led communications committee in the last quarter of 2019.
+- Additionally, we will use Discuss,Slack, Twitter and GitHub conversations as the basis for setting up a community-led communications committee in the second quarter of 2021.
 Their primary mandate will be:
   - To identify pertinent issues / conversational trends that resonate with several people
   - To help community members draft, edit and publish blog posts to the main Carpentries blog